The Paradox of Change: Why Accepting Yourself Is the First Step to Healing

 The Trap of Conditional Love

-Many of us grew up hearing subtle (or not-so-subtle) versions of: “I’ll love you if...” or “I love you, but...”
+Many of us grew up hearing subtle (or not-so-subtle) messages like:“I’ll love you if...” or “I love you, but...”

 What If Nothing Is Wrong With You?

-I’ve had many clients — deeply depressed, anxious, or burned out — come into my office and say: "Nothing is helping me.
+I’ve had many clients — deeply depressed, anxious, or burned out — come into my office and say:"Nothing is helping me.
 You’re my last chance."

-And after just a few sessions, something begins to shift.
-When I ask what changed, the answer is almost always the same:
+After just a few sessions, something begins to shift.
+When I ask what changed, the answer is almost always the same:“You told me it’s okay to feel this way.”

-Not because we’re pushing for it, but because we’re finally allowing ourselves to be.
+This transformation occurs not because we’re pushing for it, but because we’re finally allowing ourselves to be.

 Change Rooted in Love